busy-boys/coach-roach/README.md

-# Split Coaching - A coaching record keeping platform
+# Coach Roach - A coaching record keeping platform

 [![Deploy dokku](https://github.com/busy-boys/project-2/actions/workflows/dokku-deploy.yml/badge.svg?branch=deploy)](https://github.com/busy-boys/project-2/actions/workflows/dokku-reply.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)\
 \
-Split Coaching is a record keeping platform that allows users to record coaching sessions in a range of different configurations.
+Coach Roach is a record keeping platform that allows users to record coaching sessions in a range of different configurations.
 As the complexity of in-house training and coaching evolves, recording these sessions using traditional methods is not viable.
-Split coaching focuses on easy record keeping with accountability for all stakeholders and easy tracking of users target goals.
+Coach Roach focuses on easy record keeping with accountability for all stakeholders and easy tracking of users target goals.

-Split Coaching has a range of features that differentiates itself from the competitors.
+Coach Roach has a range of features that differentiates itself from the competitors.

 - Session based authentication with secure persistent hashed passwords.
 - Users can login, create accounts and manage their coaching.